 Maintain a Healthful Diet

 Eat a healthy diet that is low in fat, high in fiber, and rich in vitamins and minerals.
 A Mediterranean diet may be associated with reduced risk for depression.
 Specific dietary factors that may be beneficial in depression are the B-complex vitamins (found in whole grains) and omega-3 fatty acids (found in cold-water fish, fish oil, and flax seeds).

 Get the Necessary Amount of Sleep

-Get a reasonable amount of sleep (around eight hours) nightly.
-If you are suffering from insomnia , seek treatment since chronic insomnia is thought to be a risk factor for depression.
+Get a reasonable amount of sleep (around 8 hours) nightly.
+If insomnia is a problem, seek treatment.
+Chronic insomnia is thought to be a risk factor for depression.